SamShakusky/harmonia/README.md

 # harmonia
-It's project which help to calculate value of golden proportion
+It's a project which helps calculate the golden ratio